mhayes853/swift-operation/README.md

 ## Documentation and Further Reading

-This barely scratches the surface of what is possible with the library, yet the usage shown above should account for nearly all common cases you encounter.
-The library ships with many additional advanced tools that can adapt to the variety of interesting ways of how your app needs to fetch data.
+The usage shown above should account for nearly all common cases you encounter.
+Yet, the library ships with many additional advanced tools that can adapt to the variety of interesting ways of how your app needs to fetch data.
 The documentation has many articles that cover common advanced data fetching patterns, and how the library integrates with those patterns.

 ## Examples